 - observe the extent of ovarian cancer, endometrial cancer, or cervical cancer

 Your doctor can take a biopsy of the abnormal tissue during a pelvic laparoscopy.
-He or she can also use the procedure to diagnose and treat specific conditions.
+They can also use the procedure to diagnose and treat specific conditions.

 Using the video monitor as a guide, your doctor can: